LearnersGuild/guide/Game_Manual/Stats.md

 In order to earn stats from a project, the following conditions must be met:

 1. Every member of the team has completed the project retrospective
-1. The project has been reviewed by `2s` players, where `s` is the size of the team
+1. The project has been reviewed twice as many people as the size of the team

 Once _both_ of these conditions are met for a project, stats will be calculated and awarded for all team members.